karptonite/blog/_drafts/rehashing-password-hashes.markdown

    // else, use password_verify() as normal
 }
 {% endhighlight %}
-Notice what we've done here: We don't have the user's password, but we have a hash that we know can be generated from the password and the proper salt.
+Notice what we've done here: We don't have the user's password, but we do have a hash that we know can be generated from the password and the proper salt.
 We've treated that hash as the _password_ for the new, improved hashing system.
 We know that when the user does type in their password, we will be able to regenerate that hash because we still have the salt.

 Now for the important part: you can delete the old password hashes (but not the salts) from the database.
+All users are now protected by the new password hashing algorithm, even if they never log in again.

-In practice, some systems save the salt and the hash as part of the same string, but these should be separable.
+Note that in practice, some legacy systems will have saved the salt and the hash as part of the same string, but these should be separable.
+The important thing is to keep the salt but discard the old hash.

 Once the original passwords are deleted, ALL of your users should benefit from the improved hashing algorithm, not just those who log in again.